agsb/keebngsl/README.md

 All processing are done using AWK and Bash scripts and common GNU Linux tools.

-Please (Check the code)[https://github.com/agsb/keebngsl/tree/main/scripts], if you're curious about the details.
+Please [Check the code](https://github.com/agsb/keebngsl/tree/main/scripts), if you're curious about the details.

 ### The frequencies